DrC0okie/polaris/polaris-app/polaris-sdk/README.md

 These are pre-packaged classes that perform a complete end-to-end operation.
 This is the recommended way to get started quickly.
 They are created by  your app (e.g., in a ViewModelFactory) and injected with dependencies  from Polaris.

-- RegisterDeviceFlow(apiClient, keyStore): Registers the device with the backend and retrieves a list of known beacons.
+- RegisterDeviceFlow(networkClient, keyStore): Registers the device with the backend and retrieves a list of known beacons.
-- ScanForBeaconFlow(bleController, apiClient): Scans for a nearby connectable beacon from the list of known beacons.
+- ScanForBeaconFlow(bleController, networkClient): Scans for a nearby connectable beacon from the list of known beacons.
-- PolTransactionFlow(bleController, apiClient, keyStore, protocolHandler): Performs the full Proof-of-Location transaction with a found beacon.
+- PolTransactionFlow(bleController, networkClient, keyStore, protocolHandler): Performs the full Proof-of-Location transaction with a found beacon.
-- MonitorBroadcastsFlow(bleController, apiClient, protocolHandler): Starts a continuous scan to listen for and verify beacon broadcasts.
+- MonitorBroadcastsFlow(bleController, networkClient, protocolHandler): Starts a continuous scan to listen for and verify beacon broadcasts.
-- DeliverPayloadFlow(bleController, apiClient, scanForBeacon):Finds a beacon and delivers a secure payload to it.
+- DeliverPayloadFlow(bleController, networkClient, scanForBeacon):Finds a beacon and delivers a secure payload to it.

 ### Low-Level API: core components